MichaelSturgeon/PP3-Tuckers-Tic-Tac-Toe/README.md

 ## Credits
 Media
-- The formation of characters used for the ASCII cowboy was taken from:[emojicombos.com](https://emojicombos.com/cowboy-ascii-art)
+- The formation of characters used for the ASCII cowboy was taken from: [emojicombos.com](https://emojicombos.com/cowboy-ascii-art)

 ## Acknowledgements
 The completion of this project would not have been possible without the support of my partner; the patience, motivation, and enthusiasm she offers is second to none!